 “And so the adventure begins…..”

 This was not our first trip to the vibrant city of Krung Thep Mahanakhon Amon Rattanakosin Mahinthara Ayuthaya Mahadilok Phop Noppharat Ratchathani Burirom Udomratchaniwet Mahasathan Amon Piman Awatan Sathit Sakkathattiya Witsanukam Prasit….also known as Bangkok.
-In fact I’ve been here 4 times in my life – and I never, ever tire of visiting Bangkok.
+In fact, I’ve been here many times in my life – and I never, ever tire of visiting Bangkok.

 We’ve had friends say “oh Bangkok, it’s just not really for me”, and our response is instantly “whaaaaaat?”
 But it turns out after some discussion that they had barely ventured past Khao San Rd…